kookma/PyChE/README.md

 # PyChE
-This repository is a collection of links to internet resources on Python application in Chemical Engineering See details in Wiki page.
+This repository is a collection of links to internet resources on Python applications in Chemical Engineering See details in Wiki pages.

+All intrested people are encouraged to help extending this repository.